ailinzi/xianlinzi/INSTALL.md

 # Testnets
 To join the testnets, we recommend you keep a separate environment by prepending `CHIA_ROOT="~/.chia/testnetx"` to all of your cli commands.
 For example, `CHIA_ROOT="~/.chia/testnet7 chia init`.
-An easier way to do this, is to just `export CHIA_ROOT="~/.chia/testnet7` so all commands will use testnet7 instead of mainnet.
-You should also update all config values to the testnet values, by doing `chia configure -t True`.
+An easier way to do this, is to just `export CHIA_ROOT="~/.chia/testnet7"` so all commands will use testnet7 instead of mainnet.
+You should also update all config values to the testnet values, by doing `chia configure -t true`.